How to make Sea Moss Drink

 Where can I find sea moss jelly?

-You can either make it on your own by following our sea moss jelly recipe, or you can purchase ready-made sea moss jelly from here.
+You can make it on your own by following our sea moss jelly recipe.

 How do you drink sea moss in water?